 If you have comments about the technical accuracy, content, or organization of this document, please tell us.
+Be sure to include the title and part number of the document with your comments.

 You can contact us in any of the following ways:

-• Send us electronic mail at the following address:
+Send electronic mail to the following address:

-publications@cray.com
+techpubs@sgi.com